netflix-spring-one/presentation-notes/presentation.md

 * Add: `RequestContextHolder.currentRequestAttributes()` -- relies on ThreadLocal and will fail
 * Start Recommendations and demonstrate how `currentRequestAttributes()` fails on ThreadLocal
 * Add: `@HystrixProperty(name = "execution.isolation.strategy", value = "SEMAPHORE"),` -- @Transactional now works, ThreadLocal now works
+* Mention that SEMAPHORE strategy will cause timeoutInMilliseconds to NOT work!
+Hanging threads will remain hung but circuit breaker will be tripped.

 ---